hunter-teacher-cert/currdev-work-lui5c/unit_plan/lessons/07_while_lists_lab.md

 ### Learning Objective[s]

+* Students will be able to independently write programs that utilize lists and while loops.
+* Students will be able to write several lines of code inside of a while loop and keep track of the operations happening.

 ### Standards

 * **9-12.CT.4** - Implement a program using a combination of student-defined and third-party functions to organize the computation.